ansible/ansible/docsite/rst/intro_configuration.rst

     * /etc/ansible/ansible.cfg
     * ~/.ansible.cfg
-    * ansible.cfg (in the playbook directory)
+    * ansible.cfg (in the current directory)

 If multiple file locations matching the above exist, the last location on the above list is used.
 Settings in files are not merged together.

 .. contents::
    :depth: 2